beginning of content

 Developing positive attitudes to sexuality

 All babies and children enjoy their bodies and have good feelings about them.
+Children form attitudes towards sexuality based on the relationships that they see around them.
 Adult values and attitudes are shown to children through:

 It's vital to keep communication between yourself and your child open and positive.
 It's good if this begins as early as possible, so that it will continue into their teen years.
 Try to: